oxelson/CS634/README.md

 ### Updated data in web storage

 IMPORTANT!
 The data needed to run the website has been updated for sprint2.
 Therefore, _you'll need to clear all the data held for the site in local storage (if your browser has retained it) and reload the website_.
-(Forcing a site reload will ensure the new data is being used for sprint 2).